mkschreder/node-php/README.md

 # php-cgi

 * You need to have the interpreter installed in the system in order to use this extension.
-* Alternatively, You can specify the full path of locally available/uninstalled php-cgi path in order to use this extension.
-If not custom path not specified in express, it tries to find the system installed php-cgi executable.
-If still unavailable it errors out.
+* Alternatively, You can specify the full path of locally available php-cgi path.
+If custom path not specified in express, it tries to find the system installed php-cgi executable.
+If still unavailable, the server errors out.

 License
 -------